 Yet ironically, under the multiculturalist model minorities tend to degrade the culture of the majority (57).
 Yancey finds this reality working its way into Christian perspectives such as Randy Woodley’s and Clarence Shuler’s (60–61).
 But the deepest problem with this model is how its relativistic impulse overrides Christian claims of moral right and wrong.
 Thus, minority cultures go un-critiqued while the majority culture is perpetually on the hot seat.

-This model’s strength is its revelation of the subtle ways a single group can dominate social groupings and cultural institutions.
+This model’s strength is its revelation of the ways a single group can overtly and covertly dominate social groupings and cultural institutions.
 However, this model is wrong to discount the responsibility of racial minorities: if, as they argue the majority is always at fault, then minorities have no responsibility.
 It “it ignores the fact that all people––majority or minority––are sinners.
 As such, it is hard to call the Christian version of this model “Christian.”
 It also alienates whites which further contributes to racism in its individual and structural manifestations.

 A More Excellent Way